SummaryRead the full fact sheet

 It is not known how humans become infected, although it is thought that mosquitoes may have a role in transmitting the infection.
 Buruli ulcer is not thought to be transmitted person-to-person.

-The number of cases in Victoria varies widely from year to year, but numbers have been increasing each year from 2013.
+The number of cases in Victoria varies widely from year to year, but numbers have been increasing each year from 2013 and peaked in 2018.